erikgoe/Sim8051/README.md

 ![Screenshot of the simulator user interface](https://github.com/erikgoe/Sim8051/blob/main/doc/screenshot.png "User interface")

+Head to the releases section to download the application or build it using the instructions below.
+Some simple example programs can be found in the `tests` directory.
+Please be aware that not every instruction has been extensively tested, so expect bugs.

+Feel free to open an issue, if you find a bug or have other suggestions/ideas.

 ## Why?
 I need a simulator for my little compiler project and didn't find a simple one that compiles on linux, so I thought it would make sense to "quickly" write my own.